bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 12. [Pre-insert](https://dom.spec.whatwg.org/#concept-node-pre-insert) node into parent before referenceNode.
 13. If range is [collapsed](https://dom.spec.whatwg.org/#range-collapsed), then set range’s [end](https://dom.spec.whatwg.org/#concept-range-end) to (parent, newOffset).

-[Range/insertNode](https://developer.mozilla.org/en-US/docs/Web/API/Range/insertNode "The Range.insertNode() method inserts a node at the start of the Range.")
+[Range/insertNode](https://developer.mozilla.org/en-US/docs/Web/API/Range/insertNode 'The Range.insertNode() method inserts a node at the start of the Range.')

 In all current engines.